averageperson4/zearnhaas/README.md

 <details>
   <summary>**My Gramma** (click to expand)</summary>

-  Told me this was a terrible idea and that I would get suspended.
-  Thanks for the motivation 💀
+ for telling me this was a terrible idea and that i would get suspended. thanks for the motivation 💀

   <br>